Is It Illegal to Carry a Pocket Knife?

 -

-California: Allows open carry of most knives; switchblades over 2 inches are banned.
+California: Legal to carry most knives openly; switchblades over 2 inches are banned.

 -